Searching for an Exact Term

 You can combine exact match terms with normal term search in the same query.

 employee +performance engineering

 Only items containing the exact word performance as well as the words employee and engineering and their variant forms are returned.
-Items containing same root words such as performed or performing are not returned.
+Items containing same root words such as performed or performing aren’t returned.

 The + prefix also forces the exact match for terms containing accented characters.
 This feature is useful with languages using accents such as French, Spanish, or Swedish.

 Only items containing déjà are returned.
-Items containing accented character variants such as déja or no accented characters such as deja are not returned.
+Items containing accented character variants such as déja or no accented characters such as deja aren’t returned.

 The pound sign (

 #), which is an old but still supported prefix, has the same effect as the plus sign (